b-rodrigues/fput/manuscript/tidyverse.md

     ## [1] "Number of cylinders"

-Let’s use what we learned until now to get the labels of all the
+Let's use what we learned until now to get the labels of all the
 columns:

 ``` sourceCode r